bschaeffer/getopti/README.md

 In PHP 5.3, you can pass [closures][phpdoc-closures] (anonymous functions) as parameters to other functions so that they may be used as callbacks.
 This is one of the reasons Getopti requires PHP 5.3.

-Here are few examples of how to use closures/callbacks with Getopti (or, for that matter, any PHP application):
+Here's an example of how to use closures/callbacks with Getopti (or, for that matter, any PHP application):

-### Within an instance of an object:

 ``` php
 <?php